Pan-Fried Fish with Watermelon Salsa

 - ¼ onion, minced

-- ½ to 1 jalapeño pepper, deseeded and minced
+- ½ jalapeño pepper, seeded and minced, or more to taste

 - 2 tablespoons minced fresh cilantro